conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 - We are aware of more inconsistencies with Confluent Cloud Managed Connector support in Console.
 We are working on it.
   - Task status is not always correctly displayed
   - Various UI responsiveness issues
-- When using Webhook, headers keys with leading/trailing whitespaces will cause errors.
+- When using Webhook, headers keys with leading/trailing whitespaces will cause errors